 - First-degree Felony ($300,000 and more stolen): 5 to 99 years in prison and/or no more than $10,000 in fines.

 - Second-degree Felony ($150,000 – less than $300,000 stolen): 2 to 25 years in prison and/or no more than $10,000 in fines.

 - Third-degree Felony ($30,000 – less than $150,000 stolen): 2 to 10 years in prison and/or no more than $10,000 in fines.

 - State Jail Felony ($2,500 – less than $30,000 stolen): 180 days to 2 years in state jail and/or no more than $10,000 in fines.

-San Antonio theft lawyer Sophia Martinez is knowledgeable of the specifics of property crimes in Texas and can help you construct a solid defense.
-With over 25 years of legal experience assisting the accused in their fight for justice, she is ready and willing to go to work for you.
-Contact us today at (210) 226-3000 for a free case evaluation.
+Without competent legal representation on your side, it is often easier for the prosecution to prove their case.
+San Antonio lawyer Sophia Martinez is knowledgeable of the specifics of property crimes in Texas and can help you construct a solid defense.
+With over 25 years of legal experience assisting the accused during their fight for justice, Sophia Martinez Law is ready and willing to go to work for you.
+Contact us today at (210) 981-3267 for a free case evaluation.